5 Amazing Health Benefits of Apples

-Apples are sweet, crunchy and delicious—and they've always been known to be super-healthy (hence the saying, "An apple a day ...")
-Multiple studies show that, as part of a healthy diet, regularly eating apples can help prevent diabetes, boost heart health, keep your brain sharp, protect against asthma, and even fight some kinds of cancer.
+Apples are sweet, crunchy and delicious—and they've always been known to be super-healthy (hence the saying, "An apple a day ...").
+Multiple studies show that, as part of a healthy diet, regularly eating apples can help prevent diabetes, reduce cholesterol, help fight heart disease, keep your brain sharp, protect against asthma and even fight some kinds of cancer.

 Pictured Recipe: Apple with Cinnamon Almond Butter

 As if that isn't enough, here's one more big benefit: Apples can help you lose weight.
 Here's why.

 Apples Are Low in Calories

 Not all calories are created equal.
 The calories in most fruit—including apples—are low-density, meaning there are fewer calories per gram of food.
 Translation: Apples give you fewer calories in each crunchy bite.
 And that's good news if you're trying to lose weight.

 In one study, researchers compared the effects of eating low-density versus high-density foods in 49 middle-aged women.
 One group added oat cookies to their regular diet while another group added apples.
 Both the cookies and apples were similar in calorie counts and total fiber, but the apple calories were much lower-density.
 At the end of 10 weeks, the women who ate the cookies had no weight change, while the apple eaters had lost weight and consumed fewer calories overall.

 They're Rich in Fiber